-Using criteria in the application, DHA may select proposals for supportive housing projects that have less restrictive tenant screening requirements in the approved Tenant Selection Plan than those defined in the DHA Administrative Plan.
+Using criteria in the application, DHA may select proposals for supportive housing projects that have less restrictive tenant screening requirements in the approved Tenant Selection Plan than those defined in the DHA Administrative Plan, provided that these requirements comply with all applicable HUD regulations.
 All tenant screening requirements in the Tenant Selection Plan must meet minimum HUD requirements for eligibility.